-The Organization sponsors a retirement plan covering all employees who work a minimum of 1,000 hours for two consecutive years without a break in service of twelve months or more.
+The Organization sponsors a retirement plan covering all employees who work a minimum of 1,000 hours for two consecutive years without a break in service of 12 months or more.
 The Organization will contribute 4% of an employee's base salary to the plan.
 Employees who contribute 2% of their salary to the pension plan will receive an additional 1% employer contribution increasing the overall employer contribution to 5%.
-The Organization made contributions of \$7,501 to the plan during the year ended June 30, 2017.
+The Organization made contributions of \$9,498 and \$7,501 to the plan during the years ended June 30, 2018 and 2017, respectively.